RaviCVerma/isci-climatechange/docs/index.md

-# Climate Claims: Finding the facts in a "post-truth" world
 ## Evaluation of Roy Spencer's Article on the Validity of Anthropogenic Gobal Warming
 #### Ravi Verma
 #### October 24, 2021